 Drivers are protected from collisions by a new roll cage.
 Ferrari said that collisions more frequently take place in Grand Am racing compared to the European series.Read the entire article 2011 Ferrari 458 Italia Grand Am: details, photos and specs

 Ferrari announced today that it ended a two day shakedown at Fiorano of the 458 GTC, the latest car from the Maranello-based manufacturer which will participate in the most important GT races at international level.

 Jaime Melo, the Brazilian who competed in this year’s American Le Mans Series with the Risi Competizione team, was the man who helped Ferrari developing the new car.

 Antonello Coletta, head of the Ferrari Corse Clienti Department had this to say about the initial testing of the 458 GTC: “We are pleased with the feedback we have had from the engineers and drivers about the car.”Read the entire article Ferrari 458 GTC makes its debut on the Fiorano race track

-At the Bologna Motor Show, Ferrari unveiled its new 458 Challenge race car, a lighter and faster version of its mid-engined supercar that will participate in the one-make race series from 2011.
-The 458 Challenge and the regular car share the same direct-injection, 4.5-litre V8 powerplant, which delivers 562bhp at 9000rpm.
+At the 2010 Bologna Motor Show (35th edition), Italian sports car maker Ferrari unveiled its new 458 Challenge race car, a lighter and faster version of its mid-engine 458 Italia supercar that will participate in the one-make race series starting from 2011.

 After Felipe Massa tested the ultra-exclusive Ferrari 599XX in Valencia, he commented that it is extremely powerful and has exceptional stability.
 He applauded the car especially since it has been planned for the track but is easy to drive.
 Ferrari 599X is a hardcore track-focused version of Ferrari's 599 Fiorano.